strimzi/proposals/058-zk-kraft-migration.md

 **_Status changes_**

-The FSM moves to a `ControllersInMigration` state to continue the pre-migration by configuring and rolling the brokers with the ZooKeeper migration enabled and connected to the newly created KRaft controllers.
+The FSM moves to a `KRaftEnablingMigration` state to continue the pre-migration by configuring and rolling the brokers with the ZooKeeper migration enabled and connected to the newly created KRaft controllers.
 This state is useful if the operator crashes and it needs to recover correctly on startup, not deploying controllers but continuing with rolling brokers.

 ---